Dear Wormwood: Background

-Soldier, Poet, King uses three distinct titles, soldier, poet, and king, to depict Jesus Christ, particularly in the context of biblical prophecy from the Book of the Revelation.
-The lyrics suggest that Christ will return as a warrior wielding a sword (Revelation 1:16-18), a poet whose words hold divine power (Revelation 14:2-3), and a king who will reign after the apocalyptic events unfold (Revelation 20).

-The song's connection to Dear Wormwood is significant, as the album title itself references themes of judgment and redemption.
-The biblical "Wormwood" in Revelation is a star that poisons the waters, symbolizing divine retribution.
-The track’s structure and recurring harmonized refrain add a hymn-like quality, reinforcing its spiritual and prophetic themes.
-While The Oh Hellos are not strictly a Christian band, their music often reflects their faith, and Soldier, Poet, King serves as a creative and poetic interpretation of biblical prophecy, blending apocalyptic imagery with folk storytelling.

 Critical reception and response

 Dear Wormwood peaked at #134 on Billboard 200 and stayed there for a week.

 Neil Z. Yeung gave the album 3.5 stars out of 5, saying that "These songs are heavy on the drama, but the conviction with which the band delivers each one borders on glorious rapture."
 Brandon Easley of Glide Magazine gave Dear Wormwood an 8/10, calling the album "a fantastic recording that is easy to share".